 Build These Important Logistics into Your Programs

-There are some variables within designing a mentoring program best suited for increasing retention.
+Some variables can be considered when designing a mentoring program that is best suited for increasing retention.
 For example, allowing prospective mentees to suggest or request a mentor while enrolling in the program empowers them with ownership of that relationship from the very get-go.
 That feeling of ownership transfers from the relationship directly into their role at the organization as they feel more autonomous in their own development.

 The clearest indicator of mentoring’s impact on retention can be tracked by mentoring software through integration with an organization’s HRIS system.
 We can compare mentoring time invested per participant with promotion and churn data points to scale both precise and high-level correlations between mentoring program involvement and retention.
 This is best done over the course of 5+ years but can be valuable data in as little as one year from the implementation date.